craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Spells/The Axioms, Theories, and Philosophies of Mages of the First Century.md

 1. Faith is a manifestation of a consciousness.
 2. Faith is deeply personal and inciting.
-3. Faith forms powerful entities when collected.
+3. Faith knots the Weave.

 ## The Theory of Focus
 ## The Theory of Enchantment